FZJ-JSC/speadi/README.md

 # Introduction

-speadi provides the user tools with which to characterise the local chemical environment using Molecular Dynamics data.
+SPEADI provides the user tools with which to characterise the local chemical environment using Molecular Dynamics data.
 At the moment, it implements two variations of the pair radial distribution function (RDF): time-resolved RDFs (TRRDFs) and van Hove dynamic correlation functions (VHFs).

 # Quick install